drutigliano19/suse-observability-mcp-server/PROMPT.md

 ### Best Practices

 1. **Start Broad, Then Narrow:**
-   - Use `getComponents` to identify components and their health states
+   - Use `getComponents` with health state filters to identify problematic components (e.g., `healthstates: 'CRITICAL,DEVIATING'`)
+   - Extract component IDs from the results
-   - Use `getMonitors` to find monitors in failing states
+   - For each component, use `listMonitors` with the component ID to see which monitors are failing
-   - Use `listMetrics` to discover available metrics
+   - For each component, use `listMetrics` with the component ID to discover available bound metrics
-   - Use `getMetrics` for detailed metric analysis over time
+   - Use `getMetrics` with PromQL queries for detailed metric analysis over time

 2. **Correlate Data:**
-   - Match monitor failures with metric spikes
+   - Match component health states with monitor failures to identify root causes
+   - Check which monitors are in CRITICAL/DEVIATING states for failing components
    - Investigate connected components using `with_neighbors` option
-   - Use `getComponents` with health state filters to find related issues
+   - Use `listMetrics` to discover which metrics are bound to failing components
+   - Use monitor information and bound metrics to identify which specific metrics to query with `getMetrics`

 3. **Time Range Selection:**
    - For recent issues: Use `'1h'` or `'30m'`